fwaris/FsOperator/readme.md

 2. **Hit Enter** to navigate.
 Log in manually if required.
 3. **Input task instructions** in the instructions box.
 4. **Click 'Start Task'** to begin the task.
+5. **Alternatively, use the voice mode** to directly chat with the OpenAI real-time voice assistant to generate and execute instructions for CUA model.
-5. **Observe computer actions** issued by the model on right end of the addres bar.
+6. **Observe computer actions** issued by the model on right end of the address bar.
 Any warnings, status or error messages are shown at the bottom.
-6. **See log messages** by expanding the panel on the right.
-It shows all API messages tha are sent and received.
+7. **See log messages** by expanding the panel on the right.
+It shows all API messages that are sent and received.

 > Note: the screen shakes when Puppeteer takes a screenshot.
 It seems to be coming from Chromium itself - not sure if there is a fix available.